RiseGaming/Takistan-Life-Rules/README.md

 ## Kill and Arrest Rules

-1. Police should never kill an unarmed Civilian.
+1. Police may never kill an unarmed Civilian.
 A Civilian in a vehicle that is being used to attempt to VDM a police officer, is considered an "Armed Civilian.”

 2. All Police are required to carry a stun weapon.